 Arduino received a Marlin firmware which is common in the 3D printing world.
 I set it up, uploaded it to electronics and I was ready to run some tests.

 The very first thing that has to be done when milling a PCB is auto-leveling.
 It is important because you don’t want the milling tool to plunge too deep into a PCB.
 You only need to get rid of a very thin layer of copper.

 Auto leveling utilizes firmware ability (with some mods) to achieve this.
 It simply probes for a Z-axis height in an array of points on a PCB and writes down values so it can be used to adjust Z height later during milling.
 The process looks like this.

 After that, I could start milling my first PCB.

 As you can see, I’ve failed miserably 😀

-I’ve tested various software configurations, experimented a lot with different PCBs – not really with great success, however, going through this process gave me a better understanding about machine limitations, software toolchains and its usage in general.
+I’ve tested various software configurations, and experimented a lot with different PCBs – not really with great success, however, going through this process gave me a better understanding of machine limitations, software toolchains, and its usage in general.